sauravkumar19/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 ● Vehicle_damage, Vehicle_age and channel response feature were found to be most relevant for Classify the insurance response for company.

 ● From vehicle_damage and vehicle age, one can notice people have to pay higher premium for insurance if there car get damage previously or there car is older than 2 years.
 Also response rate of insurance is also high for such scenario.

 ● For random forest channel response, Annual premium and Vehicle_damage are important feature for classification.

 ● For XGB Vehicle_damage, Age section and gender are important feature for classification.

 ● Logistic regression model does not perform good in this dataset as very few dependent variable is strongly correlated to independent variable.
 The XGB and GBM provide substantial improvement in predicting the insurance response.The accuracy and roc_auc score is greater than 0.9 for both model.

 ● Random forest model precision score is 0.91 while recall score is 0.77.
-This means random forest gives good result for positive insurance response.
+This means random forest gives good result for positive insurance response

 ● So we used XGboost model for classification.
 This model can also improve by finer tuning of hyperparameters.